George Watson-Taylor: Collecting, residences and interests

 George IV took a particular interest in Watson-Taylor's furniture collection, part of which was put on sale in 1825.
 He was at this time improving the private apartments at Windsor Castle.
 He was advised by William Seguier, believed also to have been used by Watson-Taylor for furniture acquisitions, and Charles Long.
 He made significant purchases at the sale.
 By this time the Watson-Taylors when in London lived in Grafton Street, Mayfair.

-Watson-Taylor was elected a Fellow of the Royal Society in 1826.
+Watson-Taylor was elected a Fellow of the Royal Society in 1826, as "a Gentleman versed in many branches of Science and Literature, being desirous of becoming a Fellow of the Royal Society of London, ... and likely to prove an useful and valuable Member".
 In 1830, he arranged to have privately printed Pieces of Poetry: With Two Dramas, a collection of his short poems, some of them humorous or parodies of other works.

 In 1832, Watson-Taylor was forced by further financial difficulties to sell the contents of Erlestoke House.
 His library was sold in at least two parts by R. H. Evans in London, on 20 March (and five following days) and 14 April (and seven following days); the two sales realised a total of £8,726 9s 6d.
 His collection of objets de vertu was also sold that year, to some mockery.